ionos-spectre/spectre-core/README.md

 end
 ```

-Access the response with with the `response` function.
+Access the response with the `response` function.
 This function returns a standard `Net::HTTPResponse` object with additional extension methods available.

 ```ruby
 response.code.should_be 200